Fly to Miami

 The Traymore Restaurant and Bar

 The farm to kitchen movement, another Miami trend, is particularly fresh at The Traymore Restaurant and Bar at the Metropolitan; the only COMO hotel in the U.S. Low-key and quiet, despite its contemporary look and central South Beach address, it dishes healthy, succulent local seafood.
 Plus you gotta love the herbal-infused hand towels you get at the start of the meal.

 You can find strong, sweet Cuban coffee in every Miami corner, but Oasis Café, a hole in the wall hangout for cyclists in Key Biscayne, is worth the drive.

 Clubbing in Miami is an art form that requires dressing up (don’t even think about wearing flip flops or shorts).
 And no qualms about paying top dollar for small drinks.
 You’ll also need a willingness to wait in line.

 LIV continues to blend glamour with top DJs like no one else, and there’s the bonus of its location at the iconic Fontainebleau.
-Equally good music and a slightly less glitzy and pretentious vibe can be found at classic Mansion.
+Even bigger is sister club Story, which mixes equally good music with a massive LED light show.

 The Place of Miami

 Their polar opposite for ambience is The Place of Miami, a Latin superclub in the middle of Little Havana where locals go to catch great live performances and, hopefully, a dance or two between the tables.